-Scenario Standalone generation CHP generation Capacity by 2050 (MWe) Leading the Way Biomass is prioritised for transmission-scale BECCS and other hard-to-decarbonise Greater electrification of heat results in less demand for biomass CHP.
-There is 14 Consumer Transformation ion sectors.
-As a result, standalone biomass is decommissioned after 25 years of operational life. minor growth in CHP capacity for heating business parks and industrial sites.
-12 System Transformation Biomass is prioritised for hydrogen production and BECCS.
-As a result, standalone biomass is decommissioned after 25 years of operational life.
-While heat in this scenario is dominated by hydrogen, biomass CHP sees uptake in the areas not connected to the hydrogen network.
-21 Falling Short Standalone biomass generation remains connected in 2050, as other sectors' decarbonisation progress is slow.
-Biomass CHP sees no further growth under this scenario, as decarbonisation progress is slow.
-94
+Scenario CHP generation Capacity by 2050 (MWe) Leading the Way Way demand for biomass CHP.
+However, there is still some deployment, particularly for heating at business parks and industrial sites - similar to the current baseline.
+Consumer Transformation System Transformation While heat is dominated by hydrogen, biomass CHP sees uptake in the longer term in areas not connected to the hydrogen network.
+28 Falling Short Biomass CHP sees no further growth under this scenario, as decarbonisation is slow, and many sectors do not fully decarbonise.
+11